drjamesj/laravel-livewire-beacon/README.md

 ## Configuration

-Beacon is designed to work seamlessly without further configuration.
+Livewire Beacon is designed to work seamlessly without further configuration.

 If you'd like to modify some internal behaviour of this package, you can publish the config file with: